mikhail5545/media-service-go/docs/internal/services/mux/api.md

 ## CreateUploadURL

-The `CreateUploadURL` creates a signed upload url for direct asset upload to the MUX.
-It returns complete generated upload url.
+The `CreateUploadURL` creates upload URL for the direct upload using mux direct upload api.
+It uses [muxclient.Client.CreateUploadURL] method to access MUX direct upload API.
+If owner already has an association with the asset, both owner and asset will be deassociated and the new asset instance will be created.

 ### Input parameters